cashbff

 it takes about a minute to start.

-1. text cashbff on whatsapp. there's no app to download and nothing to learn. it's the same chat you already use, and it answers like a person, not a form.
+1. text cashbff on whatsapp. it's the same chat you already use, and it answers like a person.

-3. ask it anything, or let it come to you. "how much can i spend this week?" "what am i paying for that i forgot about?" it reads your real balances and bills and answers in plain language.
+3. ask it anything, whenever you're ready. "how much can i spend this week?" "what am i paying for that i forgot about?" it reads your real balances and bills and answers you straight. between texts it stays quiet, and you set the pace.

 what it does, and what you do.